fexell/Felix-CSS-Lib/README.md

 .flor1,
 .fl-or-1
 ```
-To order the flexbox items/children, up to 4 (basically changed the number "1" to 2, 3 or 4).
+To order the flexbox items/children, up to 4 (basically changed the number **1** to 2, 3, 4, 5, 6, 7, 8).
 Higher values will be added in due time.

 `.flexbox-row or .flexbox-column` - To either make the flexbox children align in a row or column direction/manner.